fluttercandies/flutter_photo_manager/example_ohos/README.md

 # photo_manager_example

-Demonstrates how to use the photo_manager plugin.
+Demonstrates how to use the photo_manager plugin on OpenHarmony.

 ## Getting Started